-Fork Chirpy on GitHub, and clone the fork to local by:
+Fork Chirpy on GitHub, rename the repository to

 Setting up the local envrionment